The History Behind Ten Famous Beers

 In 1615, the Dutch company known as Grolsch was founded by Willem Neerfeldt.
 The Dutch town of Groenlo (as it’s now called) was called Grolle, thus, Grolsch (“of Grolle”) became the new beer’s moniker.
 Just shy of four hundred years later, in 2006, Grolsch was the second largest producer of beer in the Netherlands after Heineken, with a yearly total of 3.2 million hectoliters.
 That would be a whole lot.
 In 2007, SABMiller (the Miller Brewing Company) bought out Grolsch and now bottles it under it’s ownership.
 Grolsch now brews many specialty styles such as Lentebok, Herfstbok, Pilsner, Blonde, Light, and Weizen.
 It enjoys it’s position as the 21st largest beer producer in the world.

 So who are Jim Koch, Harry M. Rubin, and Lorenzo Lamadrid?
 Well, they’re the founders of the Boston Beer Company, in Boston, Mass., bottlers of Samuel Adams.
 The company was obviously named after Patriot Sam Adams (and abbreviated as such) who supposedly was a brewer himself, and has since become the largest American brewing company once Anheuser-Busch was sold to InBev.
 1860 marked the first year that the recipe for Samuel Adams Boston Lager was written and brewed, but Prohibition curtailed any further production until 1984 when fifth-generation Koch began reproducing the beer in his own kitchen.
 In 1985, Koch and company introduced the Boston Lager to the world and subsequently won “Best Beer in America” by the Great American Beer Festival.
-Sam Adams currently brews and bottles 16 different types of beer including 12 standard brews and 4 seasonals.
+Sam Adams currently brews over 60 styles of beer each year, as their current commercial proudly points out.

 Scottish and Newcastle plc is actually a company stationed in several different countries including UK, France, and Russia, but headquartered in Edinburgh, Scotland since 1990.
 In 2008, a joint acquisition between Carlsberg and Heineken did away partially with the Scottish Newcastle name, which has been ultimately handed to the “Scottish & Newcastle Pub Company”.
 Soon, the joint company also bought the brewery rights to several ciders including Strongbow, Scrumpy Jack and Woodpecker, soon becoming the owners of the largest mills and orchards in the area.
 Currently the breweries make all of the following beverages: Beamish, McEwans, Newcastle Brown Ale, John Smith’s, Fosters, and Miller’s Pilsener.